fommil/fpmortals/manuscript/introduction.md

 Scala also brings `Future`, making it easy to write asynchronous applications.
-But when a `Future` makes it into a return type, *everything* needs to be rewritten to accomodate it, including the tests, which are now subject to arbitrary timeouts.
+But when a `Future` makes it into a return type, *everything* needs to be rewritten to accommodate it, including the tests, which are now subject to arbitrary timeouts.

 We have a problem similar to Java 1.0: there is no way of abstracting